CSEAMAN3/reading-notes/201/class-06.md

 Evaluate the code below.
 What does the term this refer to and what is the advantage to using this?
 The keyword this is refering the the property key name inside of the object in which this is written.
 So this.name is refering to name inside of dog object.

+####
+javascript questions

+What is the DOM?
+The document object model. is a programming interface for web documents.
+It represents the page so that programs can change the document structure, style, and content

+Briefly describe the relationship between the DOM and JavaScript?
+The DOM defines the logical structure of documents and the way a document is accessed and manipulated.
+Javascript is the language used to manipulate it.